 A literary translator from French and English, she works with the main Italian publishing houses.
 Among the authors she has translated: J-M.G.
 Le Clézio, Emmanuel Carrère, Aleksandar Hemon, Cormac McCarthy, Martin Amis, Mary Gaitskill.
 Her version of Suttree by Cormac McCarthy won her the Premio Vallombrosa Von Rezzori 2010.
 In 2014 she was awarded the Premio Schiller–Terra Nova for the translation of the novel Rapport aux bêtes (Cuore di bestia) by Swiss author Noëlle Revaz.
 She has been teaching the French-Italian translation course at the Scuola di specializzazione per traduttori editoriali in Turin since 2003.
 She currently lives in Paris.

 Novelist and film-maker Xiaolu Guo’s artistic career spans both China and the West.
-Her novels, A Concise Chinese-English Dictionary For Lovers (shortlisted for the Orange Prize for Fiction) and I Am China (long listed for Bailey’s Women’s Fiction Prize ), have been translated into more than 26 languages.
+Her novels, A Concise Chinese-English Dictionary For Lovers (shortlisted for the Orange Prize for Fiction), I Am China (long listed for Bailey’s Women’s Fiction Prize ), and her recent novelistic memoir Once Upon A Time In The East (Penguin Random House, 2017), have been translated into more than 26 languages.
 In 2013 she was named one of Granta’s Best Young British Novelists.
 She also directed several award-winning films, among them: UFO in Her Eyes, Once Upon a Time Proletarian (Venice Film Festival) and She, a Chinese (Golden Leopard Award at the Locarno Film Festival).
-Guo currently lives in London and Berlin.
-Her novelistic memoir Once Upon A Time In The East (Penguin Random House) will be out in 2017. www.guoxiaolu.com
+Guo currently lives in London and Berlin.. www.guoxiaolu.com

 Adania Shibli (Palestine, 1974) currently lives between Jerusalem and Berlin.
 She has written three novels, several plays, and many short stories and narrative essays, which were published in various anthologies, art books, and literary magazines worldwide in different language.
 She has twice been awarded the Qattan Young Writer’s Award-Palestine, in 2001 for her novel Masaas (translated into English as Touch.
 Northampton: Clockroot, 2009), and in 2003 for her novel Kulluna Ba’id bethat al Miqdar aan el-Hub (translated into English as We Are All Equally Far from Love.
 Northampton: Clockroot, 2012).
 Her third novel, Tafsil Thanawi (translated into English as Minor Detail), will be out in Arabic in 2016.
 Shibli is also the editor of Dispositions (Ramallah: Qattan, 2012), an art book about contemporary Palestinian artists, and is engaged in academic research and teaching.
 Since 2012 she is a visiting professor at Birzeit University, Palestine.